 Salmon

 Any time of day, though some fish will be more active at Dawn and Dusk.
 Always be careful when the river entrance opens.
-During this time the tidal flow can be very strong and quite dangerous.
-Like all rural areas always take notice of areas that might hold snakes.
+During this time, the tidal flow can be powerful and quite dangerous.
+Like all rural areas, always take notice of places that might hold snakes.